Search

 Downpayment and Closing Cost Loans

-When you qualify for a loan and are eligible for the Minnesota Housing Start Up or Step Up programs, you also have the option to access one of downpayment and closing cost loans.
-These loans, which can range in amounts from $16,500-$18,000, are not grants, must all be repaid in full, have eligibility requirements of their own, and can only be used with a Minnesota Housing first mortgage.
+When you qualify for a loan and are eligible for the Minnesota Housing Start Up or Step Up programs, you may also have the option to access one of our downpayment and closing cost loan programs.

 Interest Rate and Repayment Terms 10 year repayment term